 - To apply, email email@example.com with a brief explanation of why you wish to learn the language.

 AJ Pressland Fund Travel Bursaries

-Administered by the Language Centre, the AJ Pressland Fund offers bursaries of up to £1,000 to support language study abroad for students within the Schools of Biological Science, Clinical Medicine, Physical Science and Technology.
-Applications are due by 21 April.
+Administered by the Language Centre, the AJ Pressland Fund offers bursaries of up to £1,000 to support language study abroad during the Long Vacation for students within the Schools of Biological Science, Clinical Medicine, Physical Science and Technology.

-These funds are available one time only for supporting travel for Murray Edwards College's Veterinary and Medical Students although they are mainly used to support the expenses incurred by Clinical Students in connection with their electives or equivalent activities.
-Students who have moved away from Cambridge for their Clinical Studies are also eligible to apply.
+These funds are available one time only for supporting travel for Murray Edwards College's veterinary and medical students.
+However, they are mainly used to support the expenses incurred by clinical students in connection with their electives or equivalent activities.
+Students who have moved away from Cambridge for their clinical studies are also eligible to apply.
 The sum of money available for distribution each year is not large enough to underwrite completely the projects submitted.
-The Awarding Committee therefore tries to make grants which can be regarded as "pump priming" rather than total funding.
+The Awarding Committee tries to make grants which can be regarded as "pump priming" rather than total funding.

 Allocation of the awards, as with virtually all grants for professional development or research, is on the basis of competition; the sum awarded reflects not only the total costs that the applicant envisages incurring but also the quality of the presentation and the support given by the referees.
 It is hoped that an application to the Clinical Elective Funds will form the basis for further applications to other bodies.
-In this respect, the awarding committee may sometimes feed back what are intended to be friendly criticisms when the application is felt to be in need of improvement.
-Candidates are invited to discuss the matter with their Director of Studies or the Tutorial Office Manager before submitting.
+In this respect, the awarding committee may sometimes feedback what are intended to be friendly criticisms when the application is felt to be in need of improvement.
+Candidates are advised to discuss the matter with their Director of Studies before submitting.

 The application should preferably be word processed and consist of:

-- An up-to-date version of the applicant's curriculum vitae
+- An up-to-date version of the applicant's CV

 - A clear and concise statement of the purpose for which the grant is sought (about 400-600 words)